 - a.
 The College is able to support a number of employers within the region and has links to supply chains and sister companies to encompass a broad and varied curriculum offer therefore it is not reliant on one single employer and in one sector area. - b.
 Continuous development and delivery of marketing messages and activities designed to engage new employers. - c.
 Robust curriculum planning in partnership with employers, ensures that the curriculum equips students with skills and qualifications that are relevant to a wider sector so that they are able to transfer across various sectors as well as create mobility for students to move beyond the region. - d.
 We work closely with a large number of employers locally, regionally and nationally to ensure students can participate in wide ranging work experience activities.
-We work with employers to ensure there is a clear understanding of responsibilities and required levels of commitment for partners to provide to the College.
+We work with employers to ensure there is a clear understanding of responsibilities and required levels of commitment for partners to provide to the College. - e.
+In Social Work at Level 6 Non-statutory placements can be used where employers carry out statutory work.

-Risk 3. - Losing its Foundation Degree Awarding Powers.
+Risk 3. - Loss of Foundation Degree Awarding Powers

-The College is approved to award Foundation Degrees until 31st July 2023.
+a.
+The College was recently awarded indefinite Foundation Degrees awarding powers.
 At this moment in time, we consider this to be a low risk to the organisation.
 Should the College lose its Foundation Degree Awarding Powers, we would seek to gain approval from our partnership with the OU or other HEI providers.